HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation

 This phenomenon can be likened to the process of painting: the Canny image acts as a geometric sketch, delineating the boundaries for the model and indicating “\emph{where the edges lie},” yet it falls short of pixel-level precision and inevitably introduces noise.
 InstructP2P supplies the color, informing the model “\emph{what the hues should be},” and is capable of pixel-accurate control.

 When generating night or dusk scenes, sketching the skeleton first and then applying color ensures that the sky tones remain within plausible bounds without importing extraneous noise or spurious features.
-Reversing the order—coloring before outlining—allows the pigments to overflow the skeletal confines, and the attendant noise seeds unwanted artifacts across the canvas.
-For adverse-weather conditions such as snow, rain, or fog, we actually desire the emergence of pixel-level stochasticity (snowflakes, rain streaks, misty veil), so the tight pixel-level grip of InstructP2P is deliberately relaxed.
+Reversing the order — coloring before outlining — allows the pigments to overflow the skeletal confines, and the attendant noise seeds unwanted artifacts across the canvas.
+For adverse-weather conditions such as snow, rain, or fog, we actually desire the emergence of pixel-level stochasticity (snowflakes, rain streaks, misty veils), so the tight pixel-level grip of InstructP2P is deliberately relaxed.

 The rationale for fusing lane-line annotations into the control signal is to preserve label invariance: the lane positions are pre-etched into the geometric skeleton, guaranteeing their immutability throughout the generative process.
-Positive and negative prompts constrain the model toward the desired generative behavior while discouraging the production of irrelevant.
+Positive and negative prompts constrain the model toward the desired generative behavior while discouraging the production of irrelevant content.

 It is worth highlighting that, despite the degraded quality of some generated images, the F1@50, F1@75, and mF1 scores remain non-zero.
-This is attributable to the presence of normal-condition samples in the training data, which provide the model with stable prior knowledge.
+This is attributable to the presence of normal-condition samples in the training data, and these samples provide the model with stable prior knowledge.